by Janis / 16 comments - Orginally published:6th September 2019

 The traditional main entrance to Plaza de Toros, or bullring.
 The doors are painted a deep red against a white building with Ocre coloured details.

-The entrance to the Bullring
+The entrance to Seville's Bullring

 The tiered seating inside the bullring, or Plaza de Toros as it's known in Spanish.
 The styling is traditional but not sure if we could watch a 'show'